Idaho Digital Access Workbook

 • Free or low-cost classes on using the internet and common applications such as email or social media

-• Individual support through digital navigators or mentors
+• Individual support through staff or mentors

 • Tech support services through a virtual help desk or weekly sessions (Nebraska Information Technology Commission, 2021)

-Digital Navigator Example Programs
+Digital Skills Example Programs

 • ACC AmeriCorps Digital Literacy Coordinator: The University of Idaho Digital Economy Program partnered with American Connection Corps Members.
 ACC AmeriCorps Members serve as Digital Literacy Coordinators to help Idaho’s communities address the digital divide.